 \section{CONCLUSIONS}

 In this paper, for DL based OFDM channel estimation, the FreqTimeNet has been proposed, which uses both the communication domain knowledge and the DL domain knowledge.
 Using the orthogonality between the frequency domain and the time domain, the FreqTimeNet is divided into two parts.
 The first part is parallel frequency learning and the second part is parallel time learning.
-Moreover, AttenFreqTimeNet is proposed to use the SNR information with attention mechanism.
-The simulation results are provided under 3GPP channel models.
+Moreover, AttenFreqTimeNet has been proposed to use the SNR information with attention mechanism.
+The simulation results have been provided under 3GPP channel models.
 A method for constructing mixed training data has been proposed to deal with the generalization problem in DL.
-It is shown that in different communication scenarios, the MSE performance of AttenFreqTimeNet is better than FreqTimeNet and FreqTimeNet achieves lower MSE than other DL networks.
+It has been shown that in different communication scenarios, the MSE performance of AttenFreqTimeNet is better than FreqTimeNet and FreqTimeNet achieves lower MSE than other DL networks.